EDavies2020/MS2-CDavies/testing.md

 * Easily understand what the business offers and purpose of the website
     * Homepage - The main hero image states that Christine is a holistic therapist
-    * Homepage - My Story explains Christines experience and how it has led her to what she now offers
+    * Homepage - My Story explains Christine’s experience and how it has led her to what she now offers
     * Therapies page - All therapies Christine offers are listed here with full details of the therapy
     * Contact page - The enquiry form shows the purpose of the site is to make contact about the therapy your interested in